 Connecting state and local government leaders

-A number of governors are calling on their states' IT departments to ensure critical infrastructure is protected.
+Governors in Texas, Colorado, New York and North Carolina are calling on their IT departments to ensure critical infrastructure is protected.

 Following Russian cyberattacks on the Ukraine government and banking system, several U.S. governors are calling on their IT departments to ensure their state's critical infrastructure is secure from cyberattack.

 Texas Gov. Greg Abbott sent a letter to the Texas Department of Information Resources and the Department of Public Safety directing both agencies to use their resources to safeguard critical infrastructure and to help local governments and school districts with their needs.

 Abbott called for enhancing the state's cybersecurity through best practices and ensuring attacks can be quickly detected by use of antivirus and endpoint detection and response tools.
 He also urged the departments to prepare for an intrusion and "maximize the state's resilience to a destructive cyber incident."

 Colorado Gov. Jared Polis issued an executive order directing the Office of Information Technology (OIT) to focus on protecting the state’s critical infrastructure from Russian cyberattacks or misinformation efforts.
 The order also directs OIT and the Department of Personnel & Administration to terminate contracts with Russian state-owned companies and divest their Russian-owned assets.
 He also called on universities to reconsider grants and projects with Russia and divest endowments from Russian-owned assets.

 OIT Chief Information Officer and Executive Director Tony Neal-Graves told News 9 that "Colorado will double-down on monitoring around the clock for state agencies."